Awake at Midnight

 Just Starting Out: Actors of the 1970s

 Thriller is great fun for folks like me who grew up watching the sitcoms of the 1970s!
-You’ll recognize more than a few stars (looking a whole lot younger): From Gilligan’s Island, in “The Hungry Glass” (along with Elly May Clampett from The Beverly Hillbillies,) and Mrs. Howell in “The Grim Reaper”.
+You’ll recognize more than a few stars (looking a whole lot younger): from Gilligan’s Island, The Professor in “The Hungry Glass” (along with Elly May Clampett from The Beverly Hillbillies,) and Mrs. Howell in “The Grim Reaper”.

 “The Purple Room” boasts Oscar Goldman from The Six Million Dollar Man, Alfred, Batman’s butler, and the ever-looming Psycho House.